Highlights

 Grow Ninebark from plants

 It’s easy to grow Ninebark and it’s also very easy to find ninebark plants at your local nursery or plant sales.
 Ninebarks are relatively easy to find, compared to other native shrubs.
 Even Lowes or Home Depot have at times carried Ninebark—although we highly recommend buying from local nurseries.
-Local nurseries have better Ninebark selections (more kinds! more sizes! more colors!) than any big-box store.
+Local nurseries have better Ninebark selections (more kinds! more sizes! more healthy!) than any big-box store.

 Here are four reliable ways to find Ninebark plants: